jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/5_Physical_Collet.typ

 Tension load introduction, however, requires adequate adhesive bonding between the air cushions and wing structure.
 Both the air cushion material and adhesive interfaces must possess sufficient stiffness characteristics to ensure proper load transfer.
 The implementation of air cushions simplifies the #gls("fem") modeling process.
 The uniform surface load distribution generated by the air cushions permits straightforward numerical representation within the #gls("fem") framework, enhancing both computational efficiency and simulation accuracy.

 In summary, while current cost estimates for the air cushion system remain incomplete, preliminary analysis indicates higher expenditure compared to collet and cylinder-pad configurations.
 This increased cost is primarily attributed to complex control system requirements.
 The implementation costs comprise both the air cushion procurement and the essential cylinder systems for pressure force application.
-Despite these cost considerations, the system demonstrates significant advantages in reusability, safety, reproducibility, and innovative load introduction methodology, positioning it as a viable solution for future load distribution applications.
+Despite these cost implications, the system demonstrates significant advantages in reusability, safety, reproducibility, and innovative load introduction methodology, positioning it as a viable solution for future load distribution applications.

 // ---------------------------- cylinder and pad ---------------------------- //
 #hor_Line("Assessment: Cylinder with Pad")

 The hydraulic cylinder and pad configuration represents an established gls("lie") that demonstrates operational characteristics comparable to air cushion systems in terms of load application and resultant structural response.
-Implementation of this approach necessitates careful consideration of load distribution requirements, as achieving high-fidelity load representation typically requires deployment of multiple #gls("lie") units, directly impacting system costs.
+Implementation of this approach necessitates careful consideration of load distribution requirements, as achieving high-fidelity load representation typically demands deployment of multiple #gls("lie") units, directly impacting system costs.
 Despite this consideration, the method's primary advantage lies in its precise load introduction capabilities, characterized by minimal constraint forces and uniform distribution across discrete contact surfaces.
 Component availability presents a significant operational advantage, particularly for large-scale aircraft structural testing applications.
 Both hydraulic cylinders and load distribution pads maintain robust market presence, facilitating system implementation and maintenance.
 This #gls("lie") demonstrates favorable reusability characteristics, enhanced by efficient pad attachment and removal mechanisms that minimize operational complexity.
 This attribute contributes to long-term economic viability through reduced replacement requirements and streamlined testing procedures.